aiidateam/aiida-core/docs/source/import_export/main.rst

 Export
 ++++++

-Use ``verdi export create`` to export a selection of nodes, codes, groups, users, or computers.
+Use ``verdi export create`` to export a selection of nodes, codes, groups, users, and/or computers.

 See ``verdi export create -h`` for a full list of available options.

 * **Selection:** Nodes can be selected via identifier (PK, UUID, label).
   It is often convenient to first put the nodes you would like to export into a :py:class:`~aiida.orm.Group` and then to export the group using ``verdi export create -G <group-name>``.
-* **Augmentation:** By default, the export function automatically augments your selection of nodes by their logical and data provenance (and calculations by their direct outputs).
+* **Augmentation:** By default, the export function automatically augments your selection of nodes by their provenance (and calculations by their direct outputs).
   You can customize this behavior using command line options.
   For details on how the provenance graph is traversed, see the section on :ref:`data consistency<consistency>`.
 * **File content:** The export file contains all information pertaining to the exported nodes: both the information stored in the database and files stored in the AiiDA repository.